insightsengineering/rtables/.github/CONTRIBUTING.md

----
-title: Contributing to {rtables}
+# Contributing to {rtables}
----

 We welcome contributions big and small to the ongoing development of the {rtables} package.
 For most, the best way to contribute to the package is by filing issues for feature requests or bugs that you have encountered.
 For those who are interested in contributing code to the package, contributions can be made by working on current issues and opening pull requests with code changes.
 Any help that you are able to provide is greatly appreciated!

+Contributions to this project are [released](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) to the public under the project's open source license.

 ---